 10. Apple Notes: 2019’s most improved app

 I compared this app to Notability a few weeks back.
 Apple Notes has improved dramatically, in iPadOS 13.
-It now has some very impressive features that include:
+It now has some impressive features that include:

 - Collaborations on notes and folders